Solidarity, social justice and equity

 Vice-Chair

-Regroupement Information Logement (Pointe-St-Charles's tenants’ rights and advocacy group)
+Regroupement Information Logement (Point-St-Charles's tenants’ rights and advocacy group)

 Annie Daviault

-Familles en action (Pointe-St-Charles provider of services to young families)
+Familles en action (Point-St-Charles provider of services to young families)

 Hind Es-Sadiqi

-Madame Prend Congé (Pointe-St-Charles’s support centre for women)
+Madame Prend Congé (Point-St-Charles’s support centre for women)

 Karine Triollet

-Corporation de développement communautaire Action-Gardien (the coalition of community groups in Pointe-St-Charles)
+Corporation de développement communautaire Action-Gardien (Point-St-Charles' community group coalition)

 Gabriel Townsend Darriau